nitish-singh128/case-conversion-api/README.md

 ---

-# The Hardware-Aware Polyglot String Conversion Engine & API
+# High-Performance String Processing: A Polyglot Architecture

 This is a high-concurrency, cross-platform string processing ecosystem.
 It demonstrates a Native C++17 engine integrated into a .NET 8 managed environment via a custom C-style ABI.
 The project serves as a technical blueprint for bridging managed and unmanaged memory, implementing the Strategy and Factory patterns, and maintaining an immutable Docker-based deployment pipeline.